ironeternal/ironeternal.github.io/earthkin/index.md

 ## Talkingbrain (Skilled Nerd)

-> Talkingbrain are educated and skilled kin who are quick to learn and are already skilled at a thing or two.
+> Talkingbrain are educated and skilled folk who are quick to learn and are already skilled at a thing or two.
 They're bad at fighting, and prefer to think their way out of a problem.

 <img src="https://64.media.tumblr.com/44de2209b0374f23bf2d63e3f42579eb/0590622badf30b9f-56/s1280x1920/e549dbc94f3af13e2c4547dbf8d96e25f438415d.jpg" width="400"/>